pub type NonZeroUsize = NonZero<usize>;Expand description

 §Features

-Makes use of the unsafe_niche
+Makes use of the unsafe_niche feature if enabled.

 Source§fn num_from_ref(from: &Self::Inner) -> Result<Self>